Heroes' Acre (Namibia)

 Heroes' Acre is an official war memorial of the Republic of Namibia.
 Built into the uninhabited hills 10 km south of the city centre of Windhoek, Heroes' Acre opened on 26 August 2002.
 It was created to "foster a spirit of patriotism and nationalism, and to pass [this] to the future generations of Namibia".

+Construction

 The memorial was designed and built by Mansudae Overseas Projects, a North Korean firm.
 It is one of four major public works Mansudae constructed in Namibia, the other three being Okahandja Military Museum, a new State House and the Independence Memorial Museum.

 Location and description

 The Heroes' Acre monument is situated south of Windhoek on the B1 national road to Rehoboth.
 It is built as a symmetric polygon with a marble obelisk and a bronze statue of the Unknown Soldier at its centre.
 The site contains parade grounds and a grandstand for 5000 people.
 The burial site consists of 174 tombs, not all of which are currently occupied.